 We love fried rice at our house — served with some rubbed pork or sautéed tofu or even as the star attraction of our dinner, with a little Ginger Orange Sesame Slaw on the side.
-And Spring is the perfect season for it, what with the hens laying regularly again, the herbs growing like weeds and peas and asparagus some of the earliest harvests from the garden.
+And Spring is the perfect season for it, what with the hens laying regularly again, the herbs growing like weeds, and peas and asparagus appearing as some of the earliest harvests from the garden.
 Feel free to stir in whatever’s in season — from kale and scapes to okra and eggplant.
 That’s the beauty of this recipe.
 It’s good no matter what you’ve got growing.

 Serves 4-6 as a side dish